Risk Management · January 13, 2025

 • Adhere to regulatory requirements to reduce the risk of legal penalties and improve customer confidence in your business practices

-• Protect the business's reputation with customers and vendors, building long-term trust in your brand while demonstrating you take security seriously
+• Protect the business's reputation with customers and vendors, building long-term trust in your brand while demonstrating that you take security seriously

 • Follow a structured and fast-acting response plan, minimizing financial and operational impact while enabling faster recovery